Professional Bio, Press and Media

 As Director of A Head for Work, I work with clients from the Public sector to private sector, SME's to Multinationals.

 I am qualified as an MBCT mindfulness teacher and have been instrumental in initiating and refining mindfulness in the workplace teaching approaches.
-I co-developed WorkplaceMT as a bespoke approach for teaching mindfulness in the workplace.
-Over the years I have taught and mentored over 300 mindfulness teachers.
+I developed MindfulnessAWT as a bespoke approach for teaching mindfulness in the workplace.
+Over the years I have co-taught and mentored over 300 mindfulness teachers.

 I am the author of 5 books on Mindfulness at work, Leadership, Purpose and intention.